sandy1516/nodejs_sample-app/README.md

 # sample-app
-controler and services in nodejs
+A sample express app with controllers and services abstraction using mongodb and mongoose